-Another disadvantage (depending on some factors) of this monitor in the gaming industry is its 1440p resolution.
+Another advantage (depending on some factors) is the monitor’s 1440p resolution.
+This resolution is right now one of the most coveted for casual gaming, as it holds a solid balance between sharpness and prices.
 Although 1440p offers a high level of clarity, it requires a lot more power from the graphics card than a 1080p resolution, which is why those who only play competitive games utilize it to gain higher FPS.

 At the same time, 1440p is the bare minimum for a 32-inch screen.
 If the PPI had to be lower than 92, it’d result in blurry pictures and big pixels.
 If you truly want a 32-inch gaming display, you’ll have to settle with 1440p, which means you’ll need a powerful graphics card to run the demanding games on this monitor.

 Although the HP X32 has a fair level of sharpness, it is nothing out of the ordinary.
-In terms of comparison, it has the same PPI as a 1080p 24-inch monitor, so it’s decent but not exceptional.
+In comparison, it has the same PPI as a 1080p 24-inch monitor, so we can say it’s decent but not exceptional.
 If you choose clarity over gaming features, 32-inch 4k displays in the same price range are your best bet.

 In comparison to other cheap IPS panels like this one, the color accuracy of this screen is on par with other budget IPS panels.
 As a result, if you need a monitor to work with media editing software or something similar, this is certainly not the one to go with; instead, check out the: ASUS VP32AQ, which will undoubtedly fit your demands better.